p4tric/condo-mgr/README.md

 The Condominium Management System is developed using Laravel and Bootstrap.

 1) Clone develop branch
+2) Go inside project directory using cd command on your cmd or terminal.
+3) Run `composer install`
+4) Create schema 'condo-mgr' in mysql
+5) Edit .env file located in project directory and double check configuration
+6) Run `php artisan migrate`
-2) Run `php artisan serve`
+7) Run `php artisan serve`
-3) Open browser and type url: localhost:8000
+8) Open browser and type url: localhost:8000
-4) Add unit for function room and save:
+9) Add unit for function room and save:

   - Unit Number: "unit number of function room"
   - Block Number: "block number of function room"
   - Occupant Name: "FUNCTION ROOM"
   - Contact Number: "function room contact number"

-5) Add units of the condominium
+10) Add units of the condominium
-6) Start using Visit Form
+11) Start using Visit Form to accept visitors

 ## About Laravel